 Disciplinary core ideas are where NGSS overlaps with the old standards: these are concepts to be learned.
 However, NGSS reduces the breadth of the ideas introduced so that the students can go much further in depth with the most important of these ideas.

-Science and engineering practices are those methodologies scientists use to answer questions and engineers use to solve real-world problems.
+Science and engineering practices are methodologies scientists and engineers use to solve real-world problems.
 This is a crucial aspect to getting students to appreciate and understand science and engineering as scientists and engineers themselves would and to acquire those skills that scientists and engineers routinely use.
-Engineering is a whole new aspect that is introduced by NGSS, both within disciplinary core ideas and as a practice.
+Engineering is a new aspect introduced by NGSS, both within disciplinary core ideas and as a practice.

 STEM refers to the academic disciplines of science, technology, engineering, and mathematics.
 The term is typically used when addressing education policy and curriculum choices in schools to improve competitiveness in science and technology development.
 It has implications for workforce development, national security concerns and immigration policy.